Histopath Tech II/Surgical Pathology

 Performs all duties of Histo Tech I, in addition to, maintaining and programming tissue processors, performing special stains techniques and preparing various staining solutions, decalcifying bone specimens and staining using a modified H&E stain technique, operating automated slide and cassette printers.

 Casual (8 hours per week) - Day Shift

 Work Location: Weinberg 2242, 401 N. Broadway, Baltimore, MD 21231

 Requires a minimum of an Associate's degree in Histotechnology

 College coursework with at least 60 semester hours of academic credit from an accredited college /university, with a combination of 12 semester hours of biology and chemistry (must include credit hours in both), with successful completion of a NAACLS accredited Histotechnololgy training program or completion of a clinical histology rotation in a NAACLS accredited laboratory granting HT(ASCP) eligibility

 High school diploma with successful completion of a NAACLS accredited Histotechnology training program granting HT(ASCP) eligibility.

-HT (ASCP) Certification Preferred
+HT (ASCP) Certification preferred

 This is close precision work requiring attention to detail.
-Should have strong verbal, written, and interpersonal skills.
+Must have strong verbal, written, and interpersonal skills.
 Must have the ability to read and interpret directions, both oral and written.
 Organize and prioritize work and follow through on assignments.
 Can work successfully individually or as part of a team in a high volume, dynamic laboratory.

 "Johns Hopkins Hospital is a Smoke Free Campus"